pkesist/buildpal/Documentation/intro.rst

 The existing open-source distributed compilers have some, if not all, of the following limitations.

-* No Windows support.
+* **No Windows support.**

-    Pretty much all open-source distributed compilers are designed for \*NIX systems, usually targetting GCC compiler.
+    Pretty much all open-source distributed compilers are designed for \*NIX systems, usually targetting GCC.

-* No precompiled header support.
+* **No precompiled header support.**

+    It is difficult to speed up project build time if you have to forfeit the best single-machine optimization.

-* Sub-optimal task scheduling algorithms.
+* **Sub-optimal task scheduling algorithms.**

-    Task scheduling is usually round-robin, which does not work well with farms containing slaves with heterogeneous performance characteristics.
+    Task scheduling is usually round-robin, possibly weighted by number of paralell jobs a machine can perform.
+This does not necessarily work well with a farm containing slaves with heterogeneous performance characteristics.

-* Slow task propeller.
+* **Slow task propeller.**

     Pushing tasks from the client machine to the farm must be as fast as possible.
+The speed of the leader is the speed of the gang.

-BuildPal tries to overcome all of the mentioned limitations.
+``BuildPal`` tries to overcome all of the mentioned limitations.

 Features
 ========